French Language and Style I

 In-depth grammatical analysis of the simple French sentence and its components, to enable students to understand the language better and to write it more clearly and idiomatically.
 Written work will include both structural exercises and short writing assignments.

-But take that warning seriously: do not join FREN 222 without having written the FREN 222/223 Placement Test and earned a score of at least 66 points.
+- But take that warning seriously: if you lack the stated prerequisite for FREN 222, do not join it without having written the FREN 222/223 Placement Test and earned a score of at least 66 points.

 Language of instruction: French